 David is responsible for the management and execution of Hancock Timber Resource Group’s timberland acquisitions program throughout all regions.
 In this role, he is responsible for all facets of HTRG’s timberland acquisition strategy and process including identification, outreach, due diligence, investment analysis, negotiations, transaction management to closing and supporting property management implementation.
 Prior to his current position, David worked in forest operations, resource planning and acquisition functions over 1998 to 2003 for HTRG based in Olympia, Washington and Melbourne, Australia.
 Before joining HTRG in 2015 (and in 1998), David led acquisitions, asset management and forest operations activities for Rayonier Inc. over 2003 to 2014 and from 1990 to 1998.
 He received his B.S. degree in Forest Engineering from the University of Maine, and a M.S. in Forestry from Virginia Polytechnic Institute and State University.

 Brian is responsible for HNRG’s sustainability & responsible investing program and public policy engagement.
-In this role, Brian directs Hancock Natural Resource Group’s global sustainability program, develops policies and environmental compliance mechanisms, and is responsible for government relations concerning business and environmental strategies.
+In this role Brian directs Hancock Natural Resource Group’s global sustainability program, develops policies and environmental compliance mechanisms, and is responsible for government relations concerning business and environmental strategies.
 Brian also overseas environmental stewardship support for forestry and farming operations in North America while supporting ecosystem services revenue development and conservation transactions.
+In addition to his leadership within HNRG, Brian is Head of Sustainability for Manulife Investment Management’s Private Markets business which adds real estate, infrastructure, private equity and credit to his portfolio of responsibilities.
 Previously he was Director of Policy and Environmental Advocacy for HNRG.
 Prior to joining HNRG in 2012, Brian was the Director of Policy at Forest Capital Partners where he was responsible for a variety of programs including forest certification, forest policy, government affairs, public relations, conservation transactions, and ecology support.
 Brian is a director of PEFC (Programme for the Endorsement of Forest Certification) International and member of the Board of Governors of the National Council for Air and Stream Improvement (NCASI).
-Brian holds a BS in Wildlife Ecology from Michigan State University and an MS in Wildlife Management from South Dakota State University.
+Brian holds a B.S. in Wildlife Ecology from Michigan State University and an M.S. in Wildlife Management from South Dakota State University.
 He is a Certified Wildlife Biologist, a designation accredited by The Wildlife Society.

-David is responsible for the daily management and execution of Hancock Timber Resource Group’s land sale program throughout all regions.
-In this role, he manages a team that helps customize and implement disposition strategies for each HTRG investor for both large scale dispositions and retail sales.
+David is responsible for the daily management and execution of Hancock Timber Resource Group’s land acquisition and divestiture programs throughout all regions.
+In this role, he manages a team that focuses on acquiring investment grade timberlands across all target area geographies for HTRG.
+He is also responsible for overseeing disposition strategies for each HTRG investor for both large scale dispositions and retail sales.
 Prior to his current position, David held positions in HTRG’s Forest Operations & Stewardship areas as regional forester and operations coordinator.
 In these prior roles, David was also responsible for the assignment, review and reporting of all third-party appraisal work performed on the firm’s North and South American properties.
 Before joining the firm in 1994, he worked with a timberland consulting firm in the South.
 He received his B.S. degree in Forest Management from Mississippi State University, and an M.S. in Forest Economics and an MBA from the university.

 Gene is responsible for the accounting, reporting and tax functions of Hancock Natural Resource Group’s timberland, farmland and renewable energy investments.
 Gene serves as the Chief Financial Officer and Treasurer of several third party investor funds.
 Before joining the firm in 2006, he was employed by two Boston based hedge funds and had various responsibilities including accounting, reporting and operations.
 Prior to this, Gene was employed at PricewaterhouseCoopers, as a manager in their Audit Practice and Transaction Services group.
 Gene earned his B.S. in Accounting from Boston College, his M.S. in Taxation from Northeastern University and was previously a licensed CPA in NY and MA.